BogdanGeorgian91/rntvdemo/README.md

 > **Note**: These commands automatically target TV platforms.
 The Android build launches on Android TV devices/emulators (configured via LEANBACK_LAUNCHER in AndroidManifest.xml), and the iOS build targets tvOS when using react-native-tvos.
 > If everything is set up correctly, you should see your new app running in the Android TV Emulator, tvOS Simulator, or your connected device.

-This is one way to run your app — you can also build it directly from Android Studio (Android Studio Narwhal Feature Drop | 2025.1.2 Patch 1 - Android TV simulator with Android 16) or Xcode (Version 16.4 (16F6) - Apple TV 3rd generation simulator) - (my way of doing it).
+This is one way to run your app — you can also build it directly from Android Studio or Xcode which is what I've done.
+I've used:

+- Android Studio Narwhal Feature Drop | 2025.1.2 Patch 1 with Android TV simulator - Android 16
+- xCode Version 16.4 - Apple TV 3rd generation simulator

 ## Step 3: Running Tests

-This project includes unit tests to ensure code quality and reliability.
+This project includes unit and integration tests to ensure code quality and reliability.

-### Run Unit Tests
+### Run Tests

 To run the test suite, use one of the following commands from the root of your React Native project: